Monetra/mstdlib/cluster/README.md

 it in its entirety from the new leader.

-## System Configuration
+# System Configuration

-- [R] Cluster Name     - Name of the cluster to use when joining other nodes (failure if mismatch)
+- [R] ClusterName      - Name of the cluster to use when joining other nodes (failure if mismatch)
 - [R] SharedSecret     - Shared Secret for cluster authentication.
 Will be authenticated using HMAC using a peer-provided nonce to prevent replay attacks
-- [R] Server List      - List of servers (with port) to attempt to connect to as part of the cluster (does not have to be complete, but should be).
+- [R] ServerList       - List of servers (with port) to attempt to connect to as part of the cluster (does not have to be complete, but should be).
 Must all be from the same address class (ipv4 vs ipv6)
 - [R] Flags            - VOTE_ONLY (can only vote, does not actually receive logs, essentially arbitrator mode), TLS_NOVERIFY_PEER (don't verify the peer certificate)
-- [R] Maximum RTT      - Maximum RTT response time in ms from any node before evicting the node in an error state.
+- [R] MaximumRTT       - Maximum RTT response time in ms from any node before evicting the node in an error state.
 This should be at least 10x the average round trip time to handle any packet rerouting due to interface issues.
-- [R] Maximum Log Size - Maximum size in bytes of the recorded log payloads.
+- [R] MaximumLogSize   - Maximum size in bytes of the recorded log payloads.
                          Will purge the oldest entries until it reaches the desired cumulative size.
 This affects syncing after a detached member rejoins the cluster, if older logs have been purged, will require a full data serialization and transfer.
 - [R] Port             - Port to listen on
-- [O] Node IP Address  - IP Address of local machine to use to connect to peers.
+- [O] NodeIPAddress    - IP Address of local machine to use to connect to peers.
                          Must be of the same address class as the Server List.
                          If not provided, will choose a non-localhost and non-link-local ip address at random.

-## Node State
+# Node State

 - State         - enum:
   - INIT:     Initializing - may not be connected to any nodes, this is the